-Heavy Bridge Maintenance is also involved in product evaluation as it relates to bridges including: joint materials, paints, concrete deck patch material, concrete deck sealing material, epoxy materials, etc.
+Bridge Operations is also involved in product evaluation as it relates to bridges including: joint materials, paints, concrete deck patch material, concrete deck sealing material, epoxy materials, etc.

 The paint crew specializes in painting Interstate highway bridges.
 A power washer is used to clean the existing paint surface.
 Then an overcoat of Calcium Sulfonate paint is applied.
 By cleaning and painting steel members of the bridge superstructure, corrosion to the members is greatly reduced.
 This ultimately extends the life of superstructure members, thus extending the life of the Arkansas Bridge.

 Bridge Operations Polymer Crew

 The Polymer Crew specializes in overlaying bridge decks that are in relatively good condition.
 The purpose of a polymer overlay is to seal cracks in the deck to prevent water and chlorides from reaching the reinforcing steel allowing for corrosion and deck deterioration.
 This ultimately gives new life and extends the life of a bridge deck which in turn leads to a better overall structure for the State of Arkansas.